 Harrisburg, PA 17110-9758

-By writing to the repository and paying the fee, this loophole allows anyone to obtain information on someone’s criminal convictions (including those for yourself), charges that exist no more than 3 years from the date of recent arrest (and that have not been disposed), and any warrants that have been issued (as long as the information has been sent to the PA repository).
+By writing to the repository and paying the fee, this loophole allows anyone to obtain information on someone’s criminal convictions (including those for yourself), charges that exist no more than 3 years from the date of recent arrest (and that have not been disposed of), and any warrants that have been issued (as long as the information has been sent to the PA repository).

 Conducting an Authorized Inquiry for PA History Search Using PATCH